Cambodia Cycle Tour

 Bill Day - Wanaka, New Zealand

 "Thank you Escape for a fabulous trip.
 With you, we experience the heart and soul of Cambodia.
 Seen it, smelt it, tasted it."
-Alex and Gayleen

 "Call it enlightenment.
 Tell us travel broadens the mind.
 Encourage us to believe that a fortnight’s bike ride in ever so friendly Cambodia will be flat, for oldies and softies, and with no camping.
 Some people will believe almost anything.
-Even from John Etherington and Mandy.
+Even from John and Mandy!
 Well actually, most of all this was surprisingly true.

 The whole Cambodian experience, in bearable heat and humidity, on muddy, potholed tracks and through major roadworks ahead, from Seam Reap to Phnom Penh, via Tonle Sap Lake – by boat not bike – floating villages, silk and pepper farms, not to mention a picnic on Rabbit Island, a 509-step climb before sunrise – on foot not bike – a bone-rattling “bamboo train” journey, oh, and a few temples… one was both broadened and enlightened, and probably a tiny bit fitter by Day 12.